Field Investigations — New for 2017!

 Targeted for fourth-eighth grade teachers (all grade levels are welcome)

 We are teaming up with Ball State University again this summer to help teachers develop and implement inquiry-based lesson plans in the areas of science and conservation.
 The 2017 Conservation Educator Academy will be themed around macaws and forests.
-We will look at a variety of conservation projects with a special emphasis on birds in and both local Indiana and tropical forests.
+Participants will hear from scientists working on a local project with warblers to better understand the importance of Indiana forest.
+They will also have an opportunity to meet Dr. Sam Williams of the Ara Project and learn more about his conservation efforts for macaws in Costa Rica.

 To register please click below and then select Educator Training